AndyBNZ/barnaby/DEVELOPMENT_ROADMAP.md

 4. **Begin with authentication system** - Foundation for all other features
 5. **Test early and often** - Don't wait until the end to integrate components

-This roadmap provides a clear path from concept to production-ready voice assistant system.
+This roadmap provides a clear path from concept to production-ready digital butler system.
 Each phase builds on the previous one, ensuring you have a working system at every milestone.